Lora-net/LoRaMac-node/readme.md

 **REMARK 2:** A new repository will be created on GitHub in order to have a [IBM 'LoRaWAN in C'](http://www.research.ibm.com/labs/zurich/ics/lrsc/lmic.html) based implementation.

-*The IBM 'LoRaWAN in C' implementation adds the support of the Class A endpoint fully implemented and Class B endpoints.*
+*The IBM 'LoRaWAN in C' implementation supports the Class A profile and partial Class B support (beacon synchronization).*

 * A port of the IBM 'LoRaWAN in C' can be found on [MBED Semtech Team page](http://developer.mbed.org/teams/Semtech/) project [LoRaWAN-lmic-app](http://developer.mbed.org/teams/Semtech/code/LoRaWAN-lmic-app/) *

-**REMARK 3:** *This is a EU868 band Class A endpoint implementation fully compatible with LoRaWAN 1.0 specification.*
+**REMARK 3:** *The Semtech implementation is a EU868 band Class A endpoint implementation fully compatible with LoRaWAN 1.0 specification.*

 2. System schematic and definitions
 ------------------------------------